antfu/antfu.me/pages/posts/journey-with-icons.md

 It also provides a CLI tool and plugins for [Webpack](https://github.com/antfu/purge-icons/tree/main/packages/purge-icons-webpack-plugin) and [Rollup](https://github.com/antfu/purge-icons/tree/main/packages/rollup-plugin-purge-icons).
 More frameworks support like Vue CLI, Nuxt, Gridsome or even plain html are coming soon.

-With it, the tooling is kinda prefect to me now - I can use any icons without any compromise in the runtime.
+With it, the tooling is kinda perfect to me now - I can use any icons without any compromise in the runtime.
 If you want to give it a try, I also made a pre-configured start template [🏕 Vitesse](https://github.com/antfu/vitesse) with PurgeIcons built-in.

 ## Icon Searching

-The tooling get solved, here comes to my another pain for a long time - searching for icons.
+The tooling gets solved, here comes to my another pain for a long time - searching for icons.

 I live in China, my network conditions are usually quite unstable for oversee connections.
 It often took me around 30 seconds to get the searching in [Material Design Icons](https://materialdesignicons.com/) or [Iconify](https://iconify.design/).
 And for most of the time, you won't get the perfect icons on your first try.
 Repeating searching for multiple times with a huge delay is just killing me.